-15 minutes reading time

-- 45 minutes to answer the questions - Pupils must be instructed to read the whole booklet, It's a Dog's Life during the 15 minutes reading time.
-They must not look at the questions in the Reading answer booklet during this time. - Pupils must be instructed to answer both Part 1 and Part 2 of the Reading answer booklet during the 45 minutes allowed to answer the questions. - Pupils should be advised to work through the Reading answer booklet, referring to the reading booklet, It's a Dog's Life, as necessary.
+- 15 minutes reading time - 45 minutes to answer the questions - Pupils must be instructed to read the whole booklet, Stranger Than Fiction?, during the 15 minutes reading time.
+They must not look at the questions in the Reading answer booklet during this time. - Pupils must be instructed to answer both Part 1 and Part 2 of the Reading answer booklet during the 45 minutes allowed to answer the questions. - Pupils should be advised to work through the Reading answer booklet, referring to the reading booklet, Stranger Than Fiction?, as necessary.
 If they cannot answer a question, they should move on and return to it later. - Pupils should be reminded of the time halfway through the test and 5 minutes before the end. - Pupils should be told that if they are unsure about what to do they may ask for help.